levyvix/fast-api-jaffle-shop/README.md

 /app - FastAPI app
 /seed - Seed data as csv files from dbt jaffle shop project
 ```

+## Deployment

+This app is currently deployed to the dlthub digital ocean app platform.
+Pushes to the main branch will result in a deployment.
+Please run `make freeze-requirements` to update the requirements.txt file from the uv lockfile, as that is what Digital Ocean uses to install the dependencies.

 ## Example dlt rest api source to sync orders from january 2017 and all other entities fully